Here we outline our four businesses, through which we contribute widely to the lives of people around the world.

 Indicator

-Scopes 1 and 2
+Scope 1 and 2 emissions

 50.4% reduction by FY2030 (compared to FY2018)

-Scope 3
+Scope 3 emissions

-30% reduction in category 1 + category 11 by FY2030 (compared to FY2018)
+30% reduction in Category 1 + Category 11 by FY2030 (compared to FY2018)

-Reduction of Greenhouse Gas Emissions
+Reduction of GHG Emissions

-Trends in The CITIZEN Group's GHG Emissions from Non-Energy Sources (CO2 equivalent)
+Trends in The CITIZEN Group's GHG Emissions (CO2 equivalent) from Non-Energy Sources

 Please scroll down to see→

-GHG emissions other than CO2
+GHG Emissions Other than CO2

 (t-CO2)